thenewdarling/Spellbook/Class Features/Artificer Infusions.md

 **Proficiency Bonus (PB):** equals your bonus

 **_Evasion._** If the homunculus is subjected to an effect that allows it to make a Dexterity saving throw to take only half damage, it instead takes no damage if it succeeds on the saving throw, and only half damage if it fails.
-It can't use this trait if it's incapacitated.
+It can't use this trait if it's [[incapacitated]].

 Actions